neuropsychology/Neuropsydia.py/README.md

 ## Write, Ask and Display Images

 - [x] Easily write, display images and interact with the user.
+- [x] Detailed control over the timing and latency: preload images and display them exactly whenever you want.

 <p align="left">
 <a href="">